scikit-build/scikit-build-core/README.md

 - FindPython is backported if running on CMake < 3.24 (included via hatchling in a submodule)
 - Limited API / Stable ABI and pythonless tags supported via config option
+- No slow generator search, ninja/make or MSVC used by default, respects `CMAKE_GENERATOR`

 Currently, the recommended interface is the PEP 517 interface.
 There is also a setuptools-based interface that is being developed to provide a transition path